Our Model Achieves Excellent Performance on MovieLens: What Does it Mean?: The MovieLens Interaction Generation Mechanism

 \subsection{Data Collection Mechanism}

 The MovieLens dataset was initially introduced by the GroupLens research team in 1998.
 The interactions (\ie user ratings on movies) originate from the MovieLens recommendation platform, which aims to offer personalized movie recommendations based on users' preferences and viewing history.
 Over the years, the MovieLens platform has gone through a few versions to incorporate new features, improve user experience, and adapt to advancements in technology and recommender systems research.
 In 2015, the team published a paper~\cite{harper2015movielens} detailing the key transformations the platform underwent, which subsequently impact the resultant datasets.
 Specifically, the platform's intrinsic recommendation mechanism comprises two primary components: \textit{preference elicitation}~\cite{chang2015using}, and \textit{recommendation algorithm selection}~\cite{ekstrand2015letting}.
-To ensure the consistency in user-item interaction collection context (hence the sampled data used in our experiments), we focus on the latest version (V4) of the MovieLens platform.
+To ensure the consistency in user-item interaction collection context, hence the sampled data used in our experiments, we focus on the latest version (Version 4) of the MovieLens platform.

-The core user feedback on MovieLens is user ratings of movies that are recommended by the platform.
-The platform updates a user's portrait by capturing the user's ratings on a list of recommended movies in a web page.
-Then, the platform generates a new list of recommended movies in the next page for the user to rate, and the process repeats.
+The core user feedback on MovieLens is user ratings of movies that are recommended by this platform.
+The platform updates a user's portrait by capturing the user's ratings on a list of candidate movies in a web page.
+Then, the platform generates a new list of candidate movies in the next page for the user to rate, and the process repeats.
 The interaction generation mechanism between a user and the platform can be divided into three main stages: \textit{group-based preference elicitation} ($R_0$), \textit{item-based preference elicitation} ($R_1$), and \textit{recommendation with preferred algorithm} ($R_2$).
 Figure~\ref{fig:process} provides an illustration of the three stages.